zack-bitcoin/bithexagon/erlang_stuff.md

   * email
   * balance in credits
   * total amount of bitcoin ever transformed to credits

-* to store a history of past trades.
+  * history of past trades.

+* to store solutions to captchas.
+Each captcha has an ID.
+We store the solution by ID.